welcome to the beaumont housecall podcast

-The First COVID-19 Vaccine Episode
+First COVID-19 Vaccines

 With the news that we now have two COVID-19 vaccine front runners, it's time to dive in and discuss the details of these vaccines.
 Just how safe and effective are these vaccines.
 And could this be our ticket out of the pandemic?
 Hear from Beaumont infectious diseases experts.

 Weathering the Pandemic